-▼ IF VOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ A Proposals - The Board of Directors recommends a vote FOR all the nominees listed and FOR Proposals 2, 3, 4 and 5.
+▼ IF VOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ A Proposals - The Board of Directors s recommends a vote FOR all the nominees listed and FOR Proposals 2, 3, 4 and 5.
 1. To consider and act upon a proposal to elect nine director nominees to the Company's Board of Directors to hold office until the Company's 2025 Annual Meeting of Sh areholders: 01 - Gina L. Bianchini nst Abstain 02 - Howard D. Elias For Against Abstain For 03 - Stuart J. Epstein Against Abstain 04 - Karen H. Grimes 05 - David T. Lougee 06 - Scott K. McCune 07 - Henry W. McGee 08 - Neal B. Shapiro 09 - Melinda C. Witmer 2.
 COMPANY PROPOSAL TO RATIFY the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the 2024 fiscal year.
-3. COMPANY PROPOSAL TO APPROVE, ON AN ADVISORY BASIS, the compensation of the Company's named executive officers.
 COMPANY PROPOSAL TO APPROVE creation of s to call a special shareholder meeting. shareholder right 5.
 COMPANY PROPOSAL TO APPROVE officer exculpation amendmen nts.
 The Board of Directors recommend is a vote AGAINST Proposal 6.
 6. SHAREHOLDER PROPOSAL regarding opportunit excessive golden parachutes. ty to vote on For Against Abs The proxies are authorized to vote in their discretion upon suc any, as may properly come before the annual meeting or any a 1 U P X + lacktriangledown if voting by mail, sign, detach and return the bottom portion in the enclosed envelope. lacktriangledown